Secure Multi-User Linearly-Separable Distributed Computing: Introduction

 \subsection{Main Contributions}

-To address the above question, our work here provides the following contributions. \begin{itemize} \item \textbf{Per-user necessary and sufficient secrecy condition:} We show that data secrecy (as it will be defined clearly later on) holds, if and only if for each user $k$ observing $w_{\mathsf{H}}(\mathbf{d}^{\mathsf{T}}_k)$\footnote{For a vector $\mathbf{x}$, the Hamming weight $w_{\mathsf{H}}(\mathbf{x})$ is defined as the number of nonzero components of $\mathbf{x}$.} server responses, the common randomness \emph{visible to that user} spans a subspace of dimension $w_{\mathsf{H}}(\mathbf{d}^{\mathsf{T}}_k)-1$.
+To address the above question, our work here provides the following contributions. \begin{itemize} \item \textbf{Per-user necessary secrecy condition:} We show that if user $k$ observes $w_{\mathsf{H}}(\mathbf{d}^{\mathsf{T}}_k)$\footnote{For a vector $\mathbf{x}$, the Hamming weight $w_{\mathsf{H}}(\mathbf{x})$ is defined as the number of nonzero components of $\mathbf{x}$.} server responses, and the common randomness \emph{visible to that user} spans a subspace of dimension less than $w_{\mathsf{H}}(\mathbf{d}^{\mathsf{T}}_k)-1,$ data secrecy (as it will be defined clearly later on) cannot be guaranteed.
 This condition implies the access constraint $w_{\mathsf{H}}(\mathbf{d}^{\mathsf{T}}_k)\le N-K+1$ and yields the universal converse $\delta \le 1-\frac{K-1}{N}$ on the communication cost. \item \textbf{Decoding-matrix-only secrecy criterion:} Data secrecy holds if and only if, for each user \(k\), removing from \(\mathbf{D}\) the columns corresponding to the servers observed by that user reduces the rank by at most one.
 Over \(\mathbf{GF}(q)\), this condition guarantees perfect information-theoretic secrecy (zero leakage), while over \(\mathbb{R}\) it guarantees a bound on the mutual-information leakage that can be made arbitrarily small by injecting Gaussian common randomness.
 Moreover, the total leakage grows only proportionally to the per-response information rate and the number of observable responses, yielding a transparent and scalable data secrecy guarantee. \item \textbf{Cost-preserving secure transformation:} Given any admissible (possibly non-secure) factorization $\mathbf{F}=\mathbf{D}\mathbf{E}$, we construct a secure scheme by appending to \(\mathbf{E}\) a basis for the null-space \(\mathrm{Null}(\mathbf{D})\) and embedding shared common randomness along these null-space directions.
-Over GF(q), perfect information-theoretic secrecy (zero leakage) is guaranteed.
+Over \(\mathbf{GF}(q)\), perfect information-theoretic secrecy (zero leakage) is guaranteed.
 Over $\mathbb{R},$ data secrecy is achieved by turning every unintended decoding direction into a channel with low signal to noise ratio (as it will be defined later on).
 Correctness is preserved, and both communication and computation costs remain unchanged under the standard cost model. \end{itemize}

 Unlike existing secure coded-computing constructions that are tailored to specific encoding solutions or to secret sharing~\cite{yu2019lagrange, bitar2020minimizing, tandon2017gradient,ye2018communication,yu2020straggler, 11195435,10458969}, our work provides necessary and sufficient structural conditions that focuses entirely on the decoding matrix, as well as provides a universal, cost-preserving secrecy-enforcing transformation applicable to any admissible linearly separable multi-user scheme.